+STERILIZATION:

-STERILIZATION: Individual parts should be placed in appropriate autoclave or dry heat pouch prior to sterilization.
+Individual parts should be placed in appropriate autoclave or dry heat pouch prior to sterilization.
 When sterilizing parts within a kit, parts should be placed in appropriate locations and kit should be wrapped in sterilization wrap.
-The following sterilization parameters (method, time and temperature) are required to achieve a 10-6 sterility assurance level (SAL).
+The following sterilization parameters (method, time and temperature) are required to achieve a 10-6 sterile-assurance level (SAL).
 Local or national specifications should be followed where steam sterilization requirements are stricter or more conservative than those listed in the table.
 Exceeding these sterilization parameters may result in damage to plastic components.
 Verify the calibration of your unit to ensure recommended temperatures are not being exceeded.
-To ensure autoclave is performing effectively, periodic use of biologic indicators should be considered.
+To ensure autoclave is performing effective, periodic use of biologic indicators should be considered.
 Chemclave sterilization is NOT recommended for any Ritter Implants Dental products.

-Parts individually Cycle Type Temperature Exposure Time Dry Time (only for kits) pouched Gravity (steam) 121°C/250°F 40 minutes N/A Parts Gravity (steam) 121°C/250°F 80 minutes 30 minutes individually Pre-vacuum (steam) 132°C/270°F 3 minutes 30 minutes pouched Pre-vacuum [steam] 134°C/273°F 18 minutes 30 minutes or in kit Dry Heat 160°C/320°F 120 minutes N/A
+Tools, drills and parts individually pouched Cycle Type Temperature Exposure time in Minutes Drying Time in Minutes (only for kits) Gravity (steam) 121°C/250°F 40 Tools, drills and parts Gravity (steam) 121°C/250°F 80 30 individually pouched or placed in surgical kit Pre-Vacuum (steam) 132°C/270°F 3 30 or placed in sargical inc Pre-Vacuum (steam) 134C/273°F 18 30 Dry-Heat 160°C/320°F 120

-TECHNIQUE INFORMATION: Procedure for Ritter Implants Angled Abutments, Note: During implant placement, it is recommended to orient the flat of the internal hex of the implant to be opposite the angle correction.
+TECHNICAL INFORMATION: Procedure for Ritter Implants angled abutments.

+NOTE: During implant placement, it is recommended to orient the flat of the internal hex of the implant to be opposite the angle correction.
 The pre-attached multi-purpose fixture mount can be used to index the internal hex of the implant.
-The flat side on the wall of the fixture mount will line up with the flat side of the internal hex.
-Note: Prior to delivering the abutment to the mouth with the abutment delivery tool, the delivery tool should be hand tightened to the abutment to confirm adequate attachment of the tool to the abutment.
-Note: Use appropriate abutments and ancillary components that correspond to the implant system being restored.
+The flat side on the wall of the fixture mount will fine up with the flat side of the internal hex.
+NOTE: To put the abutment in the mouth use the HHDA abutment driver.
+The driver should be hand tightened (max.
+30 Ncm) to the abutment to confirm adequate attachment of the tool to the abutment.

+Use appropriate abutments and angulated components that correspond to the implant system being restored.
-1. Remove the Angled Abutment from the abutment packaging over a sterile field.
-Hand tighten the abutment delivery tool to confirm attachment to the cone of the abutment.

-2. Thread dental floss thru the floss hole in the delivery tool and tie.
-Utilizing the abutment delivery tool, deliver the abutment to the mouth, aligning the angled abutment in the appropriate orientation for desired angulation correction.

-3. Use a 1.27mm [0.50"] Hex Driver to hand tighten the abutment retaining screw.
-A contra angle hand piece with a 1.27mmD MMA driver may also be used for initial delivery.
-The long MMA driver [MMA-28] must be used if the abutment delivery tool is attached to the abutment.
-The standard MMA driver (part# MMA-22) can be used if the abutment delivery tool is removed from the abutment.
+1. Remove the angled abutment from the abutment packaging in a sterile field.
+Hand tighten the abutment with the HHDA Abutment Hand Driver to confirm the attachment to the cone of the abutment.
+2. Thread dentalfloss through nose hole in the HHDA top.
+Utilizing the abutment Driver, deliver the abutment to the mouth.
+Aligning the angled abutment in the appropriate orientation for desired angulation correction.
+3. Use 1.27mm [0.50"] Hex Driver HHDA to hand tighten (max.
+30 Ncm) the abutment retaining screw.
+A contra-angle hand piece with a 1.27mm0 MMA driver can also be used for initial delivery.
+The long MMA driver (MMA-28) must be used if the abutment delivery tool is attached to the abutment.
+The standard MMA driver (MMA-22) can be used if the abutment delivery tool is removed from the abutment.
 4. Verify with periapical radiograph that the abutment is seated completely into the implant and has engaged the internal hexagon.
 5. Tighten the abutment retaining screw to 30 Ncm with a calibrated torque wrench.
-The Torque Wrench Insert Hex Driver (part# RHDA) can be used if the abutment delivery tool is removed from the abutment.

-6. If the abutments will not be immediately restored with a provisional or final restoration, it is recommended to place the Abutment Titanium Healing Cap (part# HC) to prevent irritation of the soft tissue and to prevent the ingress of material in the screw access of the abutment cone.

-The usage of ratchet RWH is recommended up to 35 Ncm maximum.
+The Torque Wrench TRU/RWH can be used with the abutment driver for ratchet RDA-L, removed from the abutment can be used RDA-M. 6.
+If the abutments will not be immedately restored with a provisional or final restoration, it is recommended to place the abutment titanium Healing Cap.
+(HC-xxx) to prevent irritation of the soft tissue and to prevent the ingress of material the screw access of the abutment cone.
+NOTE: The usage of ratchet RWH is recommended up to 35 Ncm maximum.
 More force will cause a break or malfunction of the ratchet head.

-IVORY 2ine - Abutments for Overdentures